Starlink in the Russo-Ukrainian war: Civilian use

 Starlink providing Internet to residents of Kupiansk after the battle that ended in September 2022.
 There were still no communications, power and water supply in the city.

 Starlink activated their service in Ukraine in February 2022 two days after it was requested to do so waiving the usual monthly subscription fee for the country.
 Starlink kits delivered to Ukraine included the outdoor-mounted circular or rectangular satellite dish.
 Detailed Starlink guides were shared online for Ukrainians after its arrival.
 Ukrainian regulators allowed Starlink to be used by anyone, including ordinary citizens and businesses.

 Civilians have no reason to use Starlink other than in emergency and damaged regions with no good internet coverage, because Starlink is expensive by Ukrainian standards.
 Despite this, Ukrainian officials have declared in 2023 that Starlink was now the core of their communication infrastructure.

 Ukrainian civilians have relied on Starlink to contact the outside world.
 Starlink's personal connectivity hotspot has been said useful for journalists, resistance groups and the elected government.
 Civilians in war-torn areas could gather in "points of invincibility", where they had access to internet provided by Starlink terminals, among a set of basic amenities such as water, electricity, heating and light.
 Starlink dishes and associated terminals can also be rigged to run off a car battery in areas without electricity.

 By April 2022, Starlink was officially registered and the Ukrainian government relied on it for various communication needs.
-Starlink was used to transmit the President Zelenskyy's broadcast and communication between Ukrainian mobile operators back on, with telecom companies also receiving Starlink terminals for emergency connection.
+Starlink was used to transmit President Zelenskyy's broadcast and communication between Ukrainian mobile operators was back on, with telecom companies also receiving Starlink terminals for emergency connection.
 Ukrainian officials noted people would have had to wait several months for Internet to be restored otherwise.

 Starlink has been used to run parts of Ukrainian society like schools, hospitals (which received 600 terminals in a month from SpaceX), the trains of Ukrainian Railways, operation of critical energy and telecommunications facilities, support of the sowing season, planning evacuations and return of de-occupied territories to life.
-Most towns on Ukrainian front lines had at least one or two Starlink terminals in October 2022, on which civilians could connect to like a public Wi-Fi network.
+Most towns on Ukrainian front lines had at least one or two Starlink terminals in October 2022, onto which civilians could connect like a public Wi-Fi network.
 150,000 people were using the system every day in May 2022.
 Minister Fedorov remarked in 2023 that Starlink had saved lives by keeping the energy infrastructure running for doctors performing surgeries.

 By June, Starlink had helped restore mobile communication in the Kyiv Oblast and had been used to report on the worsening conditions inside the city in the siege of Mariupol.
 At the time, Starlink was still the only means of secure civilian and military communications in cities like Lysychansk and Severodonetsk which had not had phone coverage since April.
 There, civilians could connect with their families while soldiers could FaceTime their spouses from their base under-attack, using the service.
 Later in November 2022 during the liberation of Kherson, Starlink also allowed phone and internet service to resume within a few days.